softwaremill/jekyll-softwaremill/_posts/company/2015-01-13-scala-riddle.md

 Or maybe you have a better solution? ;)

-**Update 14/01:** Following [Paweł Kaczor's](https://twitter.com/newion) remark that the key difference is that `type Key = K` is a type alias, while `type Key <: K` defines an abstract type parameter, I tried the following, and to my surprise, it works!
+**Update 14/01:** Following [Paweł Kaczor's](https://twitter.com/newion) remark that the key difference is that `type Key = K` is a type alias, while `type Key <: K` defines an abstract type member, I tried the following, and to my surprise, it works!

 ```scala
 trait Item[K] {